 - A typical engineered hardwood wear layer is 4-6 mm thick, resulting in a low yield per log.

 - Our Answer: Silvan has a 0.6 mm wear layer, providing 6-10x more flooring from the same quantity of lumber.
 Our core is made out of recycled wood byproducts – primarily sawdust from furniture milling – which would otherwise be burned or sent to a landfill.
-Plus, Flooret is Climate Neutral Certified which means that we offset our entire carbon footprint every year, making our products a sustainable choice.

 How Durable Is Engineered Hardwood?